Surkhet District: Demographics

+At the time of the 2021 Nepal census, Surkhet District had a population of 415,126.
+8.86% of the population is under 5 years of age.
+It has a literacy rate of 82.71% and a sex ratio of 1078 females per 1000 males.
+317,831 (76.56%) lived in municipalities.

+Khas people make up a majority of the population with 77% of the population.
+Chhetris are the largest caste with 32% of the population, while Khas Dalits make up 25% of the population.
+Hill Janjatis make up 19% of the population, of which Magars are 17% of the population.
+There is a small population of Tharus in the inner Terai valleys.

+At the time of the 2021 census, 92.14% of the population spoke Nepali, 4.05% Magar and 1.73% Tharu as their first language.
+In 2011, 89.7% of the population spoke Nepali as their first language.

 Infrastructure

-Surkhet is accessible by air service and roads from various parts of the country. districts not having road links uses airservices for travelling.Ratna highway links it to the rest of Nepal.
+Surkhet is accessible by air service and roads from various parts of the country. districts not having road links uses airservices for travelling.
+Ratna highway links it to the rest of Nepal.
 Karnali Highway, recently constructed and being black topped, it will link Surkhet to the remote Western Karnali region.
 Surkhet Airport in Birendranagar has regular and scheduled flights to Kathmandu, Nepalgunj, Jumla and other districts.
 The Karnali districts are connected through regular domestic flights.
 Thousands of hotels, inns and lodges are available during a stay at Birendranagar, the capital of Karnali Province.

 Mid-western University started 2010 in Birendranagar and offers 18 variable master's degree courses as well as 24 bachelor courses.
 It is one of the newest educational institute upgrading in recent years.
 Three colleges offer education up to Master's level.
 There are many 10+2 schools teaching science, management, humanities, rural development, education etc. Other institutions offer technical education such as veterinary, overseer, computer assistant, assistant health worker and ANM.

 There is a regional hospital in Kalagaun.
 Nepal Red Cross Society, Surkhet Eye Hospital is main eye care service provider which is located at Budhapath in Birendranagar Municipality in Surkhet.
 There are many NGOs and INGOs working in this area for development.
 The INF Surkhet Programme is one of the oldest organizations working in the health and development sector.
 There are other INGOs like GTZ, DFID, DANIDA, USAID, Oxfam, and the BlinkNow Foundation.